gromacs/gromacs/docs/dev-manual/tools.rst

   This ``bash`` script runs uncrustify/``copyright.py``/include sorter on all relevant files in the source tree (or in a particular directory).
   The script can also produce the list of files where these scripts are applied, for use with other scripts.
-See :doc:`uncrustify` for details.
+See :doc:`code-formatting` for details.

 git attributes
   git attributes (specified in ``.gitattributes`` files) are used to annotate